-Youth’s media repertoires in Slovenia
+Youth’s media repertoires

 The research project Youths’ media repertoires: Social, political and cultural aspects of digitized everyday life is investigating how elementary school, high school, and undergraduate students growing up in a highly digitized everyday life are shaping themselves into media prosumers.
 Digittalization is increasing the abundance of content that can be consumed regardless of location, as well as the domestication of media and technologies, making young people no longer just consumers but also active media producers.